rabem00/chatops/rpm/README.md

 * Download the release you want to create the rpm for: wget https://releases.mattermost.com/X.X.X/mattermost-team-X.X.X-linux-amd64.tar.gz

-* then edit the mattermost.spec to reflect the version
+* Edit the mattermost.spec to reflect the version
-* run make to build the rpm
+* Build the rpm by running: ``make``

 # Will work on

-This is tested only on RHEL 7
+This is tested only on RHEL7

 # Configuration